MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 ## Mohamed Eid
 ## DevOps Engineer/Egypt

 I’m Mohamed Eid, I am a DevOps Engineer currently residing in Cairo.
-I really liked the way Mohamed Radwan explained subjects even in matters far from the technicalities. this helped me a lot by showing me paths I didnt think about before.
+I really liked the way Mohamed Radwan explained subjects even in matters far from the technicalities.
+This helped me a lot by showing me paths I didnt think about before.

-I was very enthusiastic about the contents of the course, and about DevOps in particular, specially with Mohamed Radwan’s experience, which I learned is valiable due to the fact that I followed his Youtube channel and knew about the quality of his content
+I was very enthusiastic about the contents of the course, and about DevOps in particular, specially with Mohamed Radwan’s experience, which I learned is valiable due to the fact that I followed his Youtube channel and knew about the quality of his content.

 The main features of the course are: